coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 A query scope is simply a set of filtering expressions to focus on a part of the results.
 Security is not a part of the query scope, which means that you should not filters to hide content from certain users.
 Instead, Coveo does a permission mapping at the index level, but this is another subject which I would not cover here, but if you want to learn more on security, read this [article](https://onlinehelp.coveo.com/en/cloud/security_identities.htm).

-The filtering expressions can be added programmaticaly or using the Sitecore rule engine if you have an Enterprise edition.
+The filtering expressions can be added programmatically or using the Sitecore rule engine if you have an Enterprise edition.
 In the example above, the listing page is only showing content from the Team Member template in Sitecore.
 The template is a field in Sitecore and can be used for filtering.

 Here is an example using the Sitecore rule engine directly in the properties of the component (ranking editor of the Enterprise edition):

 ![Ranking Editor](/images/SiteSearchBestPractices/ruleenginefilter.png)

-And a example through JavaScript code directly in a copy of the SearchView.cshtml file:
+And an example through JavaScript code directly in a copy of the SearchView.cshtml file:

 ```js
 Coveo.$('#@Model.Id')